How to Create an Automated Email Briefing in 2026: 9 Proven Steps

 What's the best tool for creating automated email briefings?

-For newsletter consolidation, Readless and Mailbrew are the easiest starting points.
-For custom workflows pulling from multiple sources (CRM, databases, RSS), Zapier or Make offer more flexibility.
-For RSS-heavy workflows, Feedly's automated newsletter feature works well.
-The best tool depends on your specific sources and technical comfort level.
+For newsletter consolidation, Readless and Mailbrew are the easiest starting points and require no technical setup.
+For custom workflows pulling from multiple sources (CRMs, databases, RSS, dashboards), Zapier or Make offer more flexibility at the cost of setup complexity.
+For RSS-heavy workflows, Feedly's automated digest feature works well.
+The best tool depends on where your content lives and your technical comfort level.

 Do I need coding skills to set up an automated briefing?

-Not at all.
-Tools like Readless, Mailbrew, and Feedly require zero coding—just connect your email and choose your preferences.
-Zapier and Make use visual "drag-and-drop" builders that don't require code.
-Only highly customized solutions (building from scratch with APIs) need programming knowledge.
+No coding is required for most use cases.
+Tools like Readless, Mailbrew, and Feedly require zero code โ you connect your email and pick your preferences.
+Zapier and Make use visual drag-and-drop builders that also avoid code.
+Only highly customized solutions built directly on APIs need programming knowledge, and these are typically reserved for engineering teams with unique data sources.

 Can automated briefings work for team collaboration?

 Yes.
-Many teams use shared briefings to keep everyone aligned on industry news, competitor updates, and internal reports.
-Start with a pilot group of 3-5 people to refine the format before scaling company-wide.
-Tools like ActiveCampaign and Readless Pro offer team features designed for this use case.
+Many teams use shared briefings to align on industry news, competitor updates, and internal reports.
+A 10-person team that saves just 3.3 hours per person reclaims over 1,700 hours per year.
+Start with a pilot of 3-5 people to refine the format before scaling company-wide.
+Tools like ActiveCampaign and Readless Pro offer team features designed specifically for this use case.

 How do I prevent my automated briefing from ending up in spam?

 Most dedicated briefing tools handle email authentication automatically.
-If building custom automation, ensure you: (1) Set up SPF and DKIM records for your sending domain, (2) Use a consistent sender address that recipients can whitelist, (3) Include an unsubscribe link even for internal briefings, and (4) Send from a reputable email service like SendGrid or Brevo rather than directly from your automation tool.
+If you're building custom automation, ensure you: (1) set up SPF and DKIM records for your sending domain, (2) use a consistent sender address recipients can whitelist, (3) include an unsubscribe link even for internal briefings, and (4) send from a reputable email service like SendGrid or Brevo rather than directly from your automation tool.